-- not dominate the street frontage; a.

-- b. maintain active frontages;

-- contribute to the intended character of the C. streetscape;
+- a. not dominate the street frontage; - b. maintain active frontages; - c. contribute to the intended character of the streetscape; - d. provide separation between covered car parking openings sufficient to accommodate frontage landscaping, street trees and on-street parking.

-- d. not compromise on-site landscaping.

 Note - Refer to Planning scheme policy - Residential design for details and examples.